K1zum1/AstroWind/source/parameters/README.md

-# Coordinate System and Stellar Wind Simulation
+# Stellar Wind Density Simulation

 This Python script defines a 3D coordinate system and performs a simulation of stellar wind, calculating the wind density, velocity, and temperature.
 The results are saved to CSV files.